AidLite Python API Documentation

 API | last_log_msg |

-Description | Retrieves the latest log information for a specific log level, typically the latest error information. |
+Description | Get the latest log information for a specific log level, typically used to retrieve the latest error information |

-Parameters | log_level : Value of type LogLevel . |
+Parameters | log_level: Value of LogLevel type |

-Return Value | Latest log information. |
+Return Value | Latest log information |